Spiraline/RTAS2022-AE/manual.md

 So setting up all of these at your local machine requires a lot of time and effort, and we do not want to ask you to do that.
 So instead, we can set up remotely accessible servers at SNU(Seoul, South Korea) that you can immediately start assessment without any hassle.

+We also provide instructions for local setup.
+Refer to [Local Setup](##local-setup) section if needed.

 <div style="page-break-after: always;"></div>

 ## Connecting the remote (SNU)

 You can access our server using a remote desktop client.
+We will keep the server open at all times during the AE period.
 On Windows, use remote desktop client app (Only available on Windows Pro edition); on OSX, use [Microsoft Remote Desktop](https://apps.apple.com/us/app/microsoft-remote-desktop/id1295203466?mt=12).

 Connect to remote using the following credential: